 Since the boomer generation is considered more active, wealthy and educated than generations of years past, concerns of limited mobility are sparse.
 Independent living is more attainable and for a longer period of time.
 However, succumbing to a homebound lifestyle is more accommodating than ever.

 For retirees who opt to stay at home and age in place, consider how companies such as Home Instead Senior Care provide much needed assistance.
-The Omaha-based company provides shopping, cooking and cleaning services for seniors and has expanded from 228 to 533 franchises in the U.S. since 2000.
+The Omaha-based company provides shopping, cooking and cleaning services for seniors and has expanded from 228 to more than 600 franchises in the U.S. since 2000.

 Everyday living can be enhanced with the addition of universal design features offered in new construction and remodeling.
 First introduced by architect Ronald Mace, universal design improves the safety and utility of homes.
 In the 1970s, Mace and other architects developed seven universal design principles.
-The fundamentals include equitable use, flexibility; simple and intuitive, perceptible information, tolerance for error, low physical effort as well as size and space for approach and use.
+The fundamentals include equitable use, flexibility in use, simple and intuitive use, perceptible information, tolerance for error, low physical effort and size and space for approach and use.

 Universal design appeals to a large cross-section of age groups and compensates for reduced strength, mobility and agility, while aiding in balance and coordination.
-Handrails, enhanced lighting, wider doorways, levered handles, low-pile carpeting, stepless entry thresholds and other features are all designed to accommodate retirees who wish to live independently.
+Handrails, enhanced lighting, wider doorways, levered handles, low-pile carpeting, zero threshold showers, stepless entries and other features are all designed to accommodate retirees who wish to live independently.

-The movement toward universal design is steadily gaining momentum as evidenced by the NAHB’s new Certified Aging in Place, or CAPS certification.
-This trend will continue to be at the forefront of home design for years to come.
+The movement toward universal design is steadily gaining momentum as evidenced by the NAHB’s Certified Aging-in-Place Specialist, or CAPS certification.
+This trend will continue to be at the forefront of home design for the foreseeable future.

 Home Products for the “Near Retirement Age” Population

-Whether a boomer resides in the gentle pulse of a single family home or a ruppie lives in the heart of downtown, the 50-plus population can agree on one thing – the desire for enhanced amenities in their kitchens and baths.
+Whether a boomer resides in a suburban single family home or a ruppie lives in the heart of downtown, the 50-plus population can agree on one thing – the desire for enhanced amenities in their kitchens and baths.

-For the bathroom, motion sensory faucets, grab bars in the shower, bath and shower seating, lever handles smooth countertop edges, as well as higher placed sinks, vanities and toilets that offer superior ease and comfort…all attract this demographic.
-Whether remodeling their suburban home or in-town condo purchase, boomers and ruppies alike are looking for universal design and product options that provide ease of living with a special emphasis on quality and individual style.
+Whether remodeling their suburban home or in-town condo purchase, boomers and ruppies alike are looking for universal design and product options that support ease of living with a special emphasis on quality and individual style.

 Home is Where You Make It

-Progressive advertisers and marketers need to offer alternatives to the narrow mindset that currently reflects society’s attitudes toward aging.
+Progressive building product marketers need to offer alternatives to the narrow mindset that currently reflects society’s attitudes toward aging.
 To combat the negativity associated with aging, offer a fresh take that consumers haven’t seen.
-As the connection between age and retirement becomes increasingly vague, society at large will continue to turn to popular culture and media to redefine how we look at our golden years.
+As the connection between age and retirement becomes increasingly vague, society at large will continue to turn to popular culture and the media to redefine how we look at our golden years.
 Wise marketers will make those years count.